thenerveclub/website/README.md

-# uniswap-org
+# nerveglobal-org

-Contains the source code for the [uniswap.org](https://uniswap.org) homepage.
+Contains the source code for the [nerveglobal.org](https://nerveglobal.org) website.

-## Development

-To start the dev server, pull the code down and run:

-1. `yarn install`
-1. `yarn start`